ericjang/aibook/sources/chapter02.md

 Todo: change this software to focus on Software 2.0 programming paradigm

-Emphasize that Recent Breakthroughs in AI is nothing more than using automated search to find good programs given data.
+Emphasize that Recent Breakthroughs in AI is nothing more than using automated search to find good programs given data and measurements.
 Borrow text from https://blog.evjang.com/2021/03/learning-robots.html

 Early AI systems were based on the premise of performing search to make good decisions.
 A robot searches over path plans to figure out how to solve a maze.
 A chess playing software searches over board states for actions most likely to lead to victory.
 The program is a hard-coded search procedure that considers possibilities at deployment time.

 What if instead of hard-coding the program, we used another level of search to find the best program?
 We take a guess as to what a good program might be, and then try it out, and use that experience to guide our “program search” for what program to try next.